 The existing oven is currently worth $1,000.
 Jane negotiates a deal with a smaller bakery to sell them her old oven for its market price of $1,500.
 The new oven will cost Jane $5,000.
 In anticipation of increased production, Jane decides to stock up on ingredients and buys $800 worth of flour.
 Her business’ tax rate is 35%.
 What is her initial outlay?

 The first step is to identify the following numbers:

 Fixed Capital Investment = $5,000

 Book Value = $1,000

 Then, we can input the numbers into our formula:

-Thus, the initial outlay is of $4,475.
-Given all the information, she can go on to calculate the project’s NPV and other profitability metrics.
-Then, she can make an informed decision about whether or not to move forward with this project.
+Thus, the initial outlay is $4,475.
+Given all the information, Jane can go on to calculate the project’s NPV and other metrics.
+Then she can make an informed decision about whether or not to move forward with this project.